Traverse City, Michigan: 21st century

-In 2005, Michigan filmmaker Michael Moore organized the first Traverse City Film Festival in downtown Traverse City.
-In 2015 and 2016, Traverse City was called the best small town in America by Livability.com.

 On November 3, 2015, Traverse City elected Jim Carruthers, its first openly gay mayor.
-After serving as mayor of Traverse City for 6 years, in June 2021 Jim Carruthers announced he would not run for his 4th mayoral term.
+After serving as mayor of Traverse City for six years, in June 2021 Jim Carruthers announced he would not run for his fourth mayoral term.

 May 18, 2020, served as the city's 125th anniversary of Traverse City's incorporation as a city in 1895, and was known as the "quarantine quasquicentennial".

-On June 1, 2020, commissioners of Traverse City approved a plan that would close two blocks of Front Street and return State Street to two-way traffic, until Labor Day of that year.
-This was enacted in order to prevent crowding in reopening businesses following the COVID-19 pandemic.
-This followed the cancelation of the 2020 National Cherry Festival and Traverse City Film Festival.

-On November 2, 2020, President Donald Trump and Vice President Mike Pence appeared at a campaign rally at Traverse City's Cherry Capital Airport, the day before the 2020 election.

-In April 2021, a group composed mostly of White students from two Traverse City area school districts held an online mock slave auction via social media app in a private group chat titled "Slave Trade", wherein they traded their Black student peers for monetary amounts while using derogatory language.
+In April 2021, a group composed mostly of White students from two Traverse City high schools held an online mock slave auction via social media app in a private group chat titled "Slave Trade", wherein they traded their Black student peers for monetary amounts while using derogatory language.
 After the local community was made aware of this event, a coalition of community members and Traverse City Area Public School (TCAPS) Board of Education officials drafted in response a resolution which denounced the behavior.
 The draft of the resolution itself led to community backlash initiated largely by White conservative parents and community members who regarded the planned resolution to be "...interlaced with critical race theory".
 In the aftermath of the backlash, the resolution was edited by TCAPS school board officials.
 No date for consideration of the revised resolution has been set.

+On July 26, 2025, a mass stabbing attack was committed at a Walmart store just south of Traverse City in Garfield Township, leaving eleven injured.